 If you are looking to set up S3 or other Flysystem/third-party adapters like Google Cloud Storage, this needs to be configured as binary handler.
 The rest here will still stay the same, the dfs meta handler will take care of caching the lookups to avoid slow IO lookups.

 eZ Publish 5.x required the NFS adapter directory to be set to

 $var_dir$/$storage_dir$ part for the NFS path.
-This is no longer required with eZ Platform, but the default prefix used to serve binary files will still match this expectation.
+This is no longer required with eZ Platform (unless you plan to use Legacy Bridge), but the default prefix used to serve binary files will still match this expectation.